Gwen-Bradbury/MS3/README.md

 Unfortunately I didn't have time to implement the 'Add to My Walks' button that would have been visiable on the 'Home' page.
 I've added it to the 'Features left to Implement' README.md section.

 ### Features left to Implement -

+- _Error Messages_ - Implement flask 404 and 500 error messages that are more user friendly.

 - _Add Dropdown_ - Add a dropdown for the miles/km in add/edit walks instead of having to type it.